ako/CsvServices/readme.md

         4,         cas,       Pon duz apkar.,  4596,  [23;2]
         5,         pignadhiz, Hevizkug.,       25041, [1;2;3]

+ * Alternatively, to define a set of associations in the header use [association_name.attribute_Name;], where the comma indicates the separator

+         ProductId, Name,      Description,     Price, [Product_Labels.LabelId]
+         1,         reubo,     Pipopwu ric.,    92468, 57
+         2,         hujvi,     Kiuci cuguwkus., 25801, 4
+         3,         gi,        Fuli juja.,      19411, 3
+         4,         cas,       Pon duz apkar.,  4596,  23;2
+         5,         pignadhiz, Hevizkug.,       25041, 1;2;3

  * You can specify which columns make up a unique key for the record.
 You indicate that a columns is part of the unique key by adding an asteriks (*) after the column name.
 If you do this, when inserting new objects the module will check if the object already exists.
 If it does, the existing record will be updated.